franzdumfart/laravel-nova-localizations/README.md

 ![Laravel Nova Localization Logo](./logo.png)

-This repository is like Babel for your [Laravel Nova](https://nova.laravel.com) app, without the learning part.
+This repository is like Babbel for your [Laravel Nova](https://nova.laravel.com) app, without the learning part.
 It's a curated list of more than twenty language files for your favorite admin panel.
 Big thanks to all the great worldwide contributors.

 ---